haiwera-silk-cd/magento-devdocs/guides/v2.0/get-started/web-api-functional-testing.md

 <h2 id="details">Implementation Details</h2>

-The Web API functional testing framework depends on the integration testing framework and reuses most of classes implemented there.
+The Web API功能测试 framework depends on the integration testing framework and reuses most of classes implemented there.

 <h3 id="custom">Custom Annotations for Data Fixtures</h3>